LamaBleu/moRFeus_GUI/README.md

  #### Raspberry Pi

- Installation is now really easy :
+ Installation is now really easy (assuming for user:'pi' otherwise adjust $morf_tool_path variable):

 `git clone https://github.com/LamaBleu/moRFeus_GUI`
 `cd moRFeus_GUI`
 `chmod +x *.sh`
-`sudo ./RPi_moRFeus.sh`
+`gksudo ./RPi_moRFeus.sh`

+NOTE : it's important to use 'gksudo', not 'sudo'.
+'sudo' command will work only on local console (HDMI port). 'gksudo' wiil work locally and remotely (through VNC ou RDP access)

 The script will download Outernet morfeus_tool executable, then install 'yad' bc' and 'socat' packages.
 Outernet device has to be connected to use the program.